madesimply/fluent/README.md

 # Use Case Examples

 Fluent can be used in various scenarios.
 Here are just a few examples to demonstrate its versatility.
-Other use cases may include
-- Data validation and sanitization
-- Chaining API calls with structured error handling
-- Implementing complex business logic
-- Orchestrating multi-step workflows
-- Creating reusable and testable methods
-- Building dynamic query builders
-- Managing feature toggles and configurations
-- Handling user authentication and authorization flows
-- Aggregating and processing data from multiple sources
-- Coordinating event-driven actions

 ## Common Imports